LCC-CIT/CS133JS-CourseMaterials/LectureNotes/CS133JS-LN-W07-D2-ObjectConstructors.md

 ## Announcements

-- I'm still working on grading lab 4.
+- [Job Fair](https://www.lanecc.edu/community/events/job-fair-may-18): tomorrow (Thursday, 5/18), 1:00pm - 5:00pm, Building 19, Room 100 (Lobby)
+- [Making Wise Choices Workshop](https://www.lanecc.edu/get-support/academic-support/counseling-center): today and tomorrow (5/17 & 18) at 3:00pm and 4:00pm

 ## Q and A

-- Lab 5 any questions?
+- Lab 5, any questions?
 - Does anyone have any questions about anything?